 - The Committee deliberates and reaches a decision.
 The Chair dismisses the hearing.
 One of three outcomes may result from the hearing:

-- If two-thirds or more of the members of the Grade Appeal Committee present vote in favor of a grade change, the grade shall be changed as indicated in step 6, after the Dean’s review and certification of the process.
+- If two-thirds or more of the members of the Grade Appeal Committee participating in the hearing vote in favor of a grade change, the grade shall be changed as indicated in step 6, after the Dean’s review and certification of the process.

-- If less than two-thirds of the members of the Committee present vote in favor of a grade change, no grade change shall be mandated.
+- If less than two-thirds of the members of the Committee participating in the hearing vote in favor of a grade change, no grade change shall be mandated.

-- In the event the faculty member concerned refuses to participate in the appeals procedure (e.g., does not submit a written response to the appeal or refuses to provide available materials essential for the appeals procedure), the Grade Appeal Committee may, by a simple majority vote of those present and voting (excluding abstentions), initiate a grade change.
+- In the event the faculty member concerned refuses to participate in the appeals procedure (e.g., does not submit a written response to the appeal or refuses to provide available materials essential for the appeals procedure), the Grade Appeal Committee may, by a simple majority vote of those participating in the hearing and voting (excluding abstentions), initiate a grade change.
 This decision shall have the same effect as a vote of more than two-thirds (i.e., the decision is binding).

 The Chair of the Committee shall inform the student appellant of its decision by written memorandum, with copies to the instructor, the department chairperson, and the Dean.
 The written memorandum shall be transmitted within five class days of the hearing and shall include a description of the process followed from informal appeals through the hearing decision, copies of all materials presented, and a copy of the minutes of the hearing.